francfer-art/42PushSwap/README.md

 ## Usage

 To use the push_swap program, compile the source files using the provided Makefile.
 Then run the program with the stack a as an argument.
+Accepts arguments as a single string, with single arguments and with a combination of both.

 ```
 ./push_swap 4 2 8 5 1